Mouni97AS/DRL_DQN_PPO/README.md

 ![: Evaluation_error](./results/PPO/Eval_err.png)
 <br />
-The frame-stack model achieves highest score than the recurrent model, a score of 800 on its best run[here](https://drive.google.com/file/d/1tFTvriW2qdVt3ORoHqJE3R7rjWErx3yd/view?usp=sharing).
+The frame-stack model achieves highest score than the recurrent model, a score of 800 on its best run [here](https://drive.google.com/file/d/1tFTvriW2qdVt3ORoHqJE3R7rjWErx3yd/view?usp=sharing).
 <br />
 The recurrent model has less variance in its performance measurements compared to the frame stack model.
 The ability to maintain a low level of variation throughout training and testing is a highly desired characteristic, and it is a very significant characteristic when it comes to training self-driving cars